colemar/SSH-based-VPN/README.md

 ## Overview
 Tunnel IP packets in a SSH channel and get a point-to-point VPN.
 Optional: use the VPN to access the Internet from the client using the server public IP address.

-### Steps
+### Build the point-to-point VPN
 1. **Enable tunneling on server side:**
    - Log in as root or use `sudo`.
    - Edit `/etc/ssh/sshd_config` and add the following line: